empirical-org/Empirical-Core/FeatureProgress.md

   - Front end filtering happens in client/app/bundles/admin_dashboard/containers/DistrictStandardsReports.jsx, could this logic be altered to perform filtering on the server side?
-  - Made no changes to
-    client/app/reducers/__test__/district_standards_reports.test.js.
-Take a
-    look at this file later.

 MANUAL TESTING FAILURES:
 *After the exisiting test suite passed, these failures showed their nasty